ANSANJAY/kernelPanicOOPsBug/11_oops/readme.md

-### 1. Explain the technical concept 📘
+# 1. OOPS 📘

-In the Linux Kernel, the term "OOPS" refers to a deviation encountered during the execution of kernel code, analogous to a segmentation fault in user space.
-This deviation usually involves attempts to access invalid memory spaces, prompting the kernel to log an OOPS message.
+In the Linux Kernel, the term `OOPS` refers to a `deviation encountered during the execution of kernel code`, analogous to a segmentation fault in user space.
+- This deviation usually involves attempts
+- to access invalid memory spaces
+- prompting the kernel to log an OOPS message.

 The kernel then performs crucial steps:

-   a.
-Terminating the offending process.
+   a. `Terminating` the offending process.

    b.
-Generating debugging information to aid developers in identifying the cause.
+Generating `debugging information` to aid developers in identifying the cause.

+   c. `Continuing execution`

-   c.
-Continuing execution; however, this leaves the system in a potentially unstable state, as not all structures or locks may be appropriately cleaned.
+    however, this leaves the system in a potentially unstable state, as not all structures or locks may be appropriately cleaned.

 The information contained within an OOPS message is meticulous and includes Processor Status, CPU Registers’ contents at the time of the exception, a Stack trace, and a Call Trace.

 In the illustrated code example, a deliberate attempt is made to access an invalid memory location, serving to generate an OOPS message and subsequently showcase the range and depth of the debugging information provided by such messages.

-### 2. Curious Questions 🧐
+# 2. Curious Questions 🧐

 #### Q: Can you describe the sequence of events following the generation of an OOPS message in the Linux kernel?
 **A:** The kernel will first terminate the process causing the OOPS.
 Subsequently, it will print detailed debugging information and will continue to execute other processes, albeit in a potentially compromised and unstable state due to possible inconsistencies in memory and process management.